YCChenVictor/blog-frontend/src/posts/software/concept/2022-05-02-interview.md

 * This new module are only for the paid users, so it is crucial to write correct credential mechanism to protect the users
 * The most important features in this module is the school can use this one to get more income from its alumni pool
 * The 80% decrease are tested locally, which compare the import and the manually inputting

-After you finish answering the questions on resume, start to prepare the questions for node and rails.